The busiest airport in the world saw fewer passengers last year than in 2012

-Paris dropped from seventh to eighth place, Dallas/Fort Worth remained in ninth place and Jakarta dropped to 10th place.
+Paris dropped from seventh to eighth place, Dallas/Fort Worth was ninth and Jakarta, Indonesia, was in tenth place.

-Passenger traffic continued to grow around the world, with the world’s airports serving nearly 5.4 billion passengers in 2013, growing by 4% from 2012, according to the report.
+Passenger traffic grew around the world last year, with the world’s airports serving 6.3 billion passengers in 2013, up 4.6% from 2012, according to the report.

-Atlanta’s airport still topped the rankings in airplane movements (takeoffs and landings), with 911,000 movements last year.
-Chicago O’Hare International Airport came in second place with 883,000 movements and Dallas/Fort Worth was third with 678,000.
-Rounding out that list were Los Angeles International Airport, Denver, Beijing, Charlotte, Las Vegas, Houston and Paris.
+Atlanta’s airport also ranked first in airplane movements (takeoffs and landings), with 911,000 movements last year.
+O’Hare came in second with 883,000 movements and LAX was third with 696,000 movements.
+Rounding out that list were DFW; Denver; Beijing; Charlotte, North Carolina; Las Vegas; Houston and Paris.

 Hong Kong’s airport is still the busiest cargo airport in the world, transporting nearly 4.2 million metric tons of cargo last year.
-Memphis, Tennessee, home to FedEx, came in second place with 4.1 million metric tons and Shanghai was third with 2.9 million metric tons.
-(One metric ton equals 2,205 pounds.)
+Memphis, Tennessee, home to FedEx, came in second with 4.1 million metric tons.
+Shanghai was third with 2.9 million metric tons.
+(One metric ton is 2,205 pounds.)